CCBIO908/Scientific_Writing_Course/README.md

 Location: Birkhaugsalen, Haukeland University Hospital, main building (room number 4519).
 Course description: https://www.uib.no/en/ccbio/174924/ccbio908-scientific-writing-and-communication-seminar-2025

+### This site
+This site was an information site for thoose that took the course CCBIO908; Scientific writing curse in 2025.

 ### Course END 2025
 Thank you for your participation at this course in May 2025.

 ### Next course 2026
 If you missed the previous course and want to partipate next time, watch out for annuncements at www.CCBIO.no and department newsletters.
-Next course is sheduled to 19-20 May 2026, week 21.
+Next **CCBIO908 course is sheduled to 19-20 May 2026, week 21.**
 You are welcome to sign up early in 2026 for the ECT credit as well if you only want to follow the course (non-ECT).
-Please not that you can sign up in December25-February2026 with strict deadline usually 01.
+Please note that you can sign up in December25-February2026 with strict deadline usually 01.
 February.

 *Welcome !*